Goldie & Clark!

 "Bus"The UA campus is crawling with buses and shuttles from the university's own transit service, Crimson Ride.
 In this cartoon, Goldie finds that making use of the service is a little difficult for him…

 In spring of 2020, the COVID-19 outbreak forced the University of Alabama to suspend on-campus activities, including the print publication of The Crimson White.
 "Goldie & Clark!" continued through the end of the semester digitally, via the paper's Instagram page.

 Photos by Seth Farmer

-At The University of Alabama, where I go to college, there's a statue on the arts quad of a robot, lying down, submerged partially in the dirt.
-His name is Goldie (created by Joe McCreary), and for whatever reason—maybe it's the way he looks so relaxed, the attention to detail in his sculpting, or his simple resemblance to the Iron Giant—he's always inspired me.
+At my college, The University of Alabama, there's a statue on the arts quad of a robot, lying down, partially submerged in the dirt.
+His name is Goldie (created by Joe McCreary), and for whatever reason—maybe it's how relaxed he looks, the attention to detail in his sculpting, or his simple resemblance to the Iron Giant—he's always inspired me.
 I'd often deliberately stroll through the arts quad if it was on my way just to get a look at him in passing.
 One day, when I had some extra free time between activities, I brought my sketchbook out to the bench that sits across the way from him and did a little drawing of him: